+h I opera Kand

 Letter written by Mata Hari, France, 1908

 Mata Hari

 Born Margaretha Zelle in the Netherlands, Mata Hari gained fame as a dancer who claimed to be a Javanese princess.
 When World War I broke out, spymasters on both sides of the conflict eyed her for her contacts with high profile military and civilian men.
 She is said to have seduced diplomats and military officers into giving up their secrets.
 She was trained by the Germans, but thought she was operating for France when, in February 1917, French authorities arrested her for espionage after intercepting an enemy telegram implicating her as a German spy.
 Mata Hari was found guilty and sentenced to death.
 But as a femme fatale, her legend lives on.

 Mubin Shaikh

 After coming out of extremism himself, Mubin Shaikh decided to use his connections as a former jihadist sympathizer and supporter to fight terrorism by working undercover for the Canadian Security Intelligence Service and the Royal Canadian Mounted Police's Integrated National Security Enforcement Team to infiltrate extremist persons and groups.

-In 2005, he infiltrated a homegrown terror cell whose leaders were planning catastrophic terror attacks including placing three truck bombs in Toronto that were the size of Oklahoma City's bomb, storming the Parliament, and beheading the Canadian Prime Minister.
+In 2005, he infiltrated a homegrown terror cell whose leaders were planning catastrophic terror attacks including placing three truck bombs in Toronto that were the size of Oklahoma City's bomb, storming the Parliament, beheading the Canadian Prime Minister.
 With Shaikh on the inside, the "Toronto 18" were arrested instead.

 TOUR ITINERARY

-MONDAY, MAY 6, 2024 DAY 1: ARRIVE IN LONDON
+DAY 1: ARRIVE IN LONDON

-Arrive into London Heathrow Airport (LHR) where you will receive a transfer to the Rubens at the Palace Hotel.
-You may want to take the opportunity to visit the Royal Guard's Museum located a few minutes' walk from the hotel.
-This evening, enjoy a welcome dinner and an introduction to intelligence with historical examples of HUMINT and TECHINT.
-Rubens at the Palace (R, D)
+Arrive into London Heathrow Airport (LHR) and head north to Uxbridge and the Battle of Britain Bunker, home to the RAF Fighter Command No.11 Group Operations Room, from which most commands during the Battle of Britain were coordinated.
+This evening, settle in to the Midlands and enjoy a welcome dinner and an introduction to intelligence with historical examples of HUMINT and TECHINT.

+The Kingfisher (L, R, D)